Politics1

 Democratic SocialistsDEMOCRATIC SOCIALISTS OF AMERICA - The DSA is the official US full member party of the Socialist International (which includes UK's Labour Party, the French Parti Socialiste and nearly 140 other political parties around the globe).
 Unlike most other members of the Socialist International, the DSA never fields candidates for office on its own ballot line.
 The DSA explains their mission as follows: "building progressive movements for social change while establishing an openly socialist presence in American communities and politics."
 Thus, the DSA is less like a traditional US political party and much more like a political education and grassroots activism organization.
 Working within the Democratic Party primaries starting around 2010, the DSA fields and endorses Democratic Socialist candidates against more mainstream Democratic incumbents.
 In 2018, Alexandria Ocasio-Cortez (D-NY) and Rashida Tlaib (D-MI) became the first DSA members elected to congress.
 DSA, Social Democrats USA and the Socialist Party USA each claim to be the one true heir to the ideological legacy of Eugene Debs and Norman Thomas (and DSA disputes the Socialist Party-USA's claim to the title arguing it is a modern-era creation that simply appropriated the older name of the defunct party of Debs/Thomas).
 The DSA -- then named the Democratic Socialist Organizing Committee (DSOC) -- split from the SD-USA in 1972 in a rift over the Vietnam War (SDUSA supported the war and opposed McGovern for President; DSOC supported McGovern and opposed the war).
 Official DSA affiliates include: Young Democratic Socialists, Socialist Forum, Democratic Left (publication) and Religious Socialism.

-PEOPLE'S PARTY - The Movement for a People’s Party - which evolved into the People's Party - was formed in 2020 by progressive activists involved in the 2016 and 2020 Bernie Sanders presidential campaigns (although Sanders hiumself is not involved with this party).
-The PP supports Medicare for All, social justice programs, anti-militarism, police reforms and restorative justice, anti-Wall Street regulations, pro-organized labor, etc. They believe the Democratic Party is too dominated by corporate interests and billionaires, and want to use this vehicle for influencing policy and moving the national debate leftward.
+PEOPLE'S PARTY - The Movement for a People’s Party - which evolved into the People's Party - was formed in 2020 by progressive activists from the 2016 and 2020 Bernie Sanders presidential campaigns (although Sanders himself has no involvement with this party).
+The PP supports Medicare for All, anti-militarism, restorative justice proposals, anti-Wall Street regulations, pro-organized labor, etc. Additionally, the party's social media accounts are staunchly pro-Putin and anti-Israel.
+They also believe the Democratic Party is too dominated by corporate interests and billionaires.
 The first three state chapters - Massachusetts, Pennsylvania, and Ohio - were launched immediately after their founding national convention (7,600 people participated in the online convention).
-The party plans state and local chapters in a few states, and is seeking to expand.
-College professor, author, actor and progressive acrtivist Cornel West - a co-founder of the party - was initially going to be the PP's 2024 presidential candidate.
-However, West quickly bolted to run as an Independent.
+College professor and progressive activist Cornel West - a co-founder of the party - was initially going to be the PP's 2024 presidential candidate.
+However, West quickly bolted to run as an Independent, and the PP failed to field any candidates.

 PROGRESSIVE LABOR PARTY - The PLP Progressive Labor Party is a New York-based, militant, Stalinist-style communist party dedicated to bringing about a world-wide, armed, communist revolution.
 The party was formed in 1961 by members of the CPUSA who felt the Soviet Union had betrayed communism and become revisionist and state capitalist.
 Founders also felt the CPUSA had adopted unforgivable reformist positions such as "peaceful coexistence" with the US, turning to electoral politics, and hiding communist views behind a veneer of reform-oriented front groups.
 In the 1960s, the PLP heavily infiltrated the radical Students for a Democratic Society (SDS) group.
 Today, the PLP still abhors democracy, elections, freedom of nearly any sort, capitalism and religion -- and praises dictator Joseph Stalin's Soviet Union as their role model.
 Because they denounce all elections as "frauds," the PLP vows to never field any candidates for public office (for these guys, its either armed victory or nothing at all).
 Lots and lots of online ideological articles written in the typical dogmatic communist style ... with titles like "The Hoax of the 1932-33 Ukraine Fasmine," "Fascism Grows In The Auto Industry," "The Road to Revolution."
 Articles in English, Spanish, Russian, German, etc.